Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Proof of Proposition

 In order to facilitate the second key lemma, we first prove a supporting lemma (Lemma \ref{lem:flow-decomp-jea-z}).
 We call $\bz$ a (directed) \emph{acyclic flow} if there is no (directed) cycle

 such that

-In words, there is no cycle $\cC$ such that there is a positive flow along $\cC$. \begin{lem} Any feasible solution $\bz^F$ of the finite horizon averaged SPP satisfying approximate flow balance \eqref{eq:approx_flow_balance_jea-z} and the average demand constraint \eqref{eq:fluid_linear_dmd_constr-avged} can be decomposed as
+In words, there is no cycle $\cC$ such that there is a positive flow along $\cC$. \begin{lem} Any feasible solution $\bz^F$ of SPP($\bar{\bphi}$) satisfying approximate flow balance \eqref{eq:approx_flow_balance_jea-z} and the average demand constraint \eqref{eq:fluid_linear_dmd_constr-z} (with $\bphi=\bar{\bphi}$) can be decomposed as